St. Augustine Catholic Church and Cemetery (Natchez, Louisiana): 20th century

 A second church burned in the early 1900s.
 It was replaced by the present-day church building, which was completed in 1917.
 Tradition holds that early furnishings included paintings of patron saints Augustine and Louis, in honor of the Metoyer brothers, as well as an altar brought from Europe by other family members.
 The original bell that hung in the belfry above the vestibule is said to be the one still in use.
 An image of the original church survives as a backdrop in the contemporary oil portrait of its founder that hangs in the church today.

 An oil painting titled Papa Augustin Metoyer (c.
-1836) has hung in the church since the 1970s, featuring a portrait of Nicolas Augustin Metoyer posing in a Prince Albert coat and swath of green fabric.
+1836) has hung in the church since the 1970s, featuring a portrait of Nicolas Augustin Metoyer posing in a Prince Albert coat in front of green drapery.
 This painting had been part of the Melrose Planation and went up for auction in the 1970s, the pastor of the church brought the oldest descendants of Nicolas Augustin Metoyer to the auction and they pleaded to be allowed to purchase the painting for the Isle Brevelle community and for display in the church.

 For many years an annual festival for the Isle Brevelle community has been held at St. Augustine Church.

-Créole community

-The first Creole to settle the area is Jean Baptiste Brevelle II.
-Isle Brevelle and Bayou Brevelle are named for him.
-Brevelle was an 18th-century explorer and soldier of the Natchitoches Militia.
-He is the son of Jean Baptiste Brevelle, a Parisian-born trader and explorer, and his Adai Caddo Indian wife, Anne des Cadeaux.
-The baptism of Jean Baptiste Brevelle II is recorded on May 20, 1736 in the oldest Catholic Registry in the Louisiana colony.
-Brevelle was granted the island by David Pain, the subdelegate at Natchitoches in 1765 for his service to the French and Spanish crowns as a Caddo Indian translator and explorer of Arkansas, Oklahoma, Texas, and New Mexico.

-The Metoyer brothers were two of ten children of the French merchant Claude Thomas Pierre Metoyer and the former slave Marie Thérèse Coincoin, sometimes (albeit erroneously) called Marie Thérèse Metoyer.
-He had initially leased her services as a domestic and concubine.
-When the parish priest filed charges against the black Coincoin for bearing mixed-race children while living in the residence of a white man, and threatened to sell her away to New Orleans, Metoyer bought her from her owner and privately manumitted her.
-Across the next thirty-seven years, he manumitted each of their children.

-Coincoin, as a médecine, planter, and businesswoman, worked to buy the freedom of her five older black children from an earlier union with another slave.
-She secured that freedom for three of them.
-Together, her offspring and their families created a large Créole of color community in Natchitoches Parish that spread the length of Cane River Lake.

-Its core would be, and still is, St. Augustine Parish on Isle Brevelle.